 Argentinian mixed grill (Parrillada)

 So, what exactly is a parillada?

 If you can’t decide on which kind of meat you’d like to try, this is a perfect option!
 Parrillada usually contains beef, pork, sausage, lamb, with guanaco, chicken, and goat thrown in for good measure.
 They are grilled over an open fire until

 Sounds like a big meal, doesn’t it?
 Well, it is!

 And, like so many meals from the Patagonian cuisine, it’s very filling.

 So – pretty much perfect after a whole day of hiking.

-Michal had it in El Calafate after we did the Laguna de los Tres hike, and he still needed my help finishing it!
+Michal had a smaller version of Parillada in El Chalten after we did the Laguna de los Tres hike, and he still needed my help finishing it!